soderling-lab/SynaptopathyProteomics/docs/Methods.md

 To overcome this limitation, several different groups have added a resolution parameter...

-### Leiden algorithm The Leiden algorithm was used to perform meso-resolution
+### Leiden algorithm
+Modularity (Newman and Girvan 2004).
+CPM (Traag et al., 2011)
-clustering of the co-expression networks at 100 resolutions from 0-1.
+The Leiden algorithm was used to perform meso-resolution clustering of the co-expression networks at 100 resolutions from 0-1.
 As implemented by the Python leidenalg package.